bartvanbenthem/cdtarget-operator/README.md

 # Continues Deployment Target - Operator
-Allow teams to add egress targets trough self-service, without delegating full network policy permissions within the team namespace.
+Automate the configuration & lifecycle of Azure self-hosted pipelines agents and enable self-service for adding egress targets, without the need of delegating full network policy permissions to the namespace administrator.
+Event driven autoscaling is automatically enabled trough standard KEDA and Azure pipelines integrations.

 ## Operator Design